omni/tokenbridge-contracts/README.md

 These contracts are the core of POA bridge functionality.
 They implement the logic to relay assests between two EVM-based blockchain networks by collecting bridge validators signatures to approve relay operations.

-Currently, the contracts supports two types of relay operations:
+Currently, the contracts supports three types of relay operations:
 * to tokenize native coins circulating in one blockchain network (Home) into an ERC20 token in another network (Foreign);
-* to swap a token presented by an existing ERC20 contract in a Foreign network to an ERC20 token in the Home network, where one pair of bridge contracts correspond to one pair of ERC20 tokens.
+* to swap a token presented by an existing ERC20 contract in a Foreign network to an ERC20 token in the Home network, where one pair of bridge contracts correspond to one pair of ERC20 tokens;
+* to swap a token presented by an existing ERC20 contract in a Foreign network to a native coin circulating in Home blockchain network.

 This version of the contract is intended to be work with [the bridge process implemented on NodeJS](https://github.com/poanetwork/bridge-nodejs).
 Please refer to the bridge process documentation to deploy and configure it.